Next Topic »

-The GUI approach is the most appealing for organizations because it has the potential to almost entirely separate IT from the business, but it's very difficult to create a requirements-crunching system just by throwing a bunch of drop downs, labels and check boxes into fixed locations, no matter how complex the underlining logic is.
+The GUI approach is the most appealing for organizations because it has the potential to almost entirely separate IT from the business, but it's very difficult to create a requirements-crunching system just by throwing a bunch of drop downs, labels, and check boxes into fixed locations, no matter how complex the underlying logic is.

-Code Effects component approaches the traditional business rules management from a completely different perspective.
+Code Effects business rules engine approaches the traditional business rules management from a completely different perspective.
 It provides an almost limitless GUI while delivering record-setting rule evaluation performance.
 There are no decision tables, no predefined UI controls; your business rules get compiled into IL objects just before the evaluation starts in order to achieve the amazing performance that made Code Effects engine so popular.
-The engine it very easy to set up, and a pleasure to use.
+The engine it very easy to set up and use.

-As mentioned elsewhere in this documentation, Code Effects component is not a complete system.
+As mentioned elsewhere in this documentation, Code Effects business rules engine is not a complete system.
 It doesn't include rule authorization logic, versioning control, or debugging capabilities.
 You can build those parts yourself if you need them.
 We concentrate only on features that are essential for successful creation, validation, and evaluation of business rules.

-Here is what needs to be done in order to use Code Effects in one of your products or as a stand-alone rule engine:
+Here is what needs to be done in order to use Code Effects in one of your products or as a stand-alone business rules engine:

 - Next, you need to decide which of your systems will host the rule evaluation.
 For example, it can be a Windows service, running 24/7 in the background somewhere on the corporate network.
 It could register a SOAP/WCF service and wait for instances of your source objects to arrive, evaluating each instance against one or more business rules.
 With Code Effects, it literally takes one assembly reference and several lines of code to evaluate a source object (or a multitude of source objects) against one or more business rules.

 - You also need to give your business analysts a way to create, edit, save, and delete rules.
-Code Effects component does not save or delete those rules for you.
+Code Effects business rules editor does not save or delete those rules for you.
 Instead, it gives you the rules’ XML documents and some related data every time the rule author clicks the Save, Delete, or Load button.
 It's up to you, the developer, how to handle that data.
-So, create a new web ASP.NET or MVC application or use any existing one and drop the Rule Editor in it.
+So, create a new web application or use any existing one and drop the Rule Editor in it.
 Define the rule saving, loading, and deleting logic to complete the application.
 That takes a relatively short amount of time, unless you enhance the app by adding rule security, debugging, and versioning features.
 Our demo projects can help.